Contact us

 1. CIF (Condition Improvement Fund)

 The Condition Improvement Fund is an annual bidding round for eligible academies and sixth-form colleges to apply for capital funding.
-The priority for the fund is to address significant condition needs, keeping academy and sixth-form college buildings safe and in good working order.
-This includes funding projects to address health and safety issues, building compliance and poor building conditions.
+CIF funds urgent condition, compliance, and health and safety works.

 2. SCA (School Condition Allocations)